U.S. strip mall recovery stalls in the third quarter

-NEW YORK (Reuters) - The nascent recovery at U.S. strip malls stalled in the third quarter as retail sales struggled.
+NEW YORK, Oct 4 (Reuters) - The nascent recovery at U.S. strip malls stalled in the third quarter as retail sales struggled.
 But large regional malls continued to rebound, driven by top-quality malls with high-end department and specialty stores, real estate research firm Reis Inc said Thursday.

 The retail real estate sector has been among the hardest hit in commercial property.
 At the mercy of consumer spending, the sector has reflected the diverse pressures and changes since the housing crisis began in 2007.